Democrats Have Imploded on Holding Trump Accountable

 — Ilhan Omar (@IlhanMN) March 19, 2020

-In those eight days, elected Democrats did appear to get angry—but it wasn’t over the untold thousands of Americans who are about to die needless deaths.
-It was Trump’s use of a racist term to describe the virus.
+In those eight days, elected Democrats finally got angry—but it wasn’t over the untold thousands of Americans who are about to die needless deaths.
+It was over Trump’s use of a racist term to describe the virus.
 In a speech, Newsom called out Trump’s comments, as did Omar and a tide of Democratic officials, including Pelosi.

-The Washington press corps is nothing if not conflict-oriented, and this—not Trump’s botched response—became the feud that Pelosi handed them.
+The Washington press corps is nothing if not conflict-oriented, so “Chinese virus”—and not Trump’s botched response to it—became the feud that Pelosi handed them.
 Understandably, they quickly picked up the story.
-So did Republican Senators like Chuck Grassley—a sure sign that Republicans couldn’t believe their good fortune that this was the conflict Democrats wished to focus on.
-Trump and his party would much rather be accused of being bigots than accused of abetting murder.
+So did Republican Senators like Chuck Grassley—a sure sign that Republicans couldn’t believe their good fortune that this was the fight Democrats chose to pick.
+Trump and his party would much sooner be accused of being bigots than accused of abetting murder.

 Even the most recent scandal du jour—revelations that two Republican senators cashed in on their stock rather than warn the country of the coming catastrophe—has missed the mark.
 Yes, all Americans should be outraged.
-But Democrats are turning two forgettable senators into the face of a galactic scandal—and not their party’s leader, whose directives and marching orders they were following in downplaying the virus in the first place.
+But Democrats risk turning these two forgettable senators into the national face of a galactic scandal—instead of their leader, whose directives and marching orders they were following in downplaying the virus in the first place.

 Is selling stock outrageous?
 You bet.
 Is “Chinese virus” racist?
 Of course it is.
 But I suspect the reason Democrats like Newsom latched onto that particular controversy was subtler, and easy to miss.
-These governors know that millions of their citizens depend on an unstable actor, a man who has directly threatened blue states before.
+These governors understand that millions of their citizens depend on an unstable actor, a man who has already threatened blue states before.
 Using satin gloves on Trump’s virus response, and using boxing gloves on his racist remarks, has allowed Newsom—and Omar, who hails from a would-be purple state in 2020—to thread the needle: appeasing their Democratic base, but not biting too hard on the hand that feeds, during a time when any feud with the White House could cost thousands of lives.

-But while Newsom is doing everything he can to keep his political fortunes alive, he and others have given a big boost to Trump’s.
+But while Newsom and others are doing what they can to keep their political fortunes alive, they have unwittingly given a boost to Trump’s in the bargain.

+When you’re handing a lifeline to your political opponent, you’re entitled to bring out the rhetorical guns.

 Here is what Americans need to hear: pure, unadulterated anger.
 Fury.
 Rage.
 Presumably, Democrats are worried they will be accused of “politicizing” the virus; and they will.
 They’re also worried that this charge will carry a hefty electoral price.
 It won’t.
 As I and others have argued, it is the job of opposition parties to litigate crisis response, passionately but factually.
 In 2014, Republicans proved themselves adept at ginning up fears over the Ebola virus.
 Not only did they not “pay a price,” they won—taking back the Senate and ushering in the era of Merrick Garland and Brett Kavanaugh.
 Today, coronavirus cases have surpassed 15,000.
 During the Obama administration, the number of U.S. Ebola cases topped out at eleven.

 So what, specifically, does getting angry look like?
 It involves a scathing, unblinking indictment of a would-be autocrat and his appeasers; a reminder of the ineptitude that always goes hand-in-glove with authoritarianism.
-Maybe it’s a speech by Joe Biden, or a national press conference by Nancy Pelosi, on how we got here.
+Congress is in the midst of passing a trillion-dollar stimulus bill; when it does, that might be a good time for Nancy Pelosi or Joe Biden to call a national press conference, and remind the the public why we’re passing it.
+When you’re handing a lifeline to your political opponent, you’re entitled—obligated, in fact—to bring out the rhetorical guns.

 Are Democrats capable of this?
 Recent history suggests so.
-I don’t know how to engineer an image of accountability, indictment and leadership in times of crisis.
+I don’t know how to engineer the perfect image of accountability, indictment and leadership in times of crisis.
 But like pornography, I know it when I see it.
 It looks like this:

 That’s a powerful image, and Trump’s team is hoping that Americans won’t see a reprise of it in 2020.
 In fact, they’re counting on it: Today, the Wall Street Journal reports that Trump’s reelection campaign will focus on “crisis leadership.”
 That’s about as plausible as a crack addict running on abstemiousness and self-control.
 But they have Democrats to thank for making it possible.